Realm-Bot/docs/realm-modules/live-playerlist.md

 - Post a live list of players currently online in the Realm
 - Update the output automatically every **5 minutes**
-- Maintain a single message that refreshes over time (where supported by your configuration), keeping the channel clean
+- Maintain a single message that refreshes over time, recreating it if the previous message is unavailable

 This makes it suitable for:
 - moderation coverage (knowing when activity is high)